 - You could do this by approaching an independent surveyor with experience of shared ownership for a desktop appraisal, making sure to specify the lease length.
 A desktop appraisal would be cheaper than the full valuation report.
 You could expect to pay around £240 including VAT.

-- Talk to experienced local estate agents about the prices comparable flats are selling for.
+- Talk to experienced local estate agents about the prices comparable flats or houses are selling for.

 - Research asking prices of local for sale properties.
 Take into account relevant factors such as price per square foot, location and condition.
 But be aware that property portals may not include lease length in property details.